PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 https://www.thisisant.com/forum/viewthread/7371/

-9. Matlab and BLE support for sports sensors?
+9. Matlab and BLE instead of ANT+ sensors?

 Garmin HRM Dual, Polar OH1, Stryd should work with the Matlab BLE example.
 The door is open for a real-time indoor activity monitoring system using Matlab.
 Only the Matlab BLE example needs to be integrated and tested.